 The Andrea Walker Memorial Fund was established in 1986 to commemorate the life of Andrea Lea Walker, a former Briarpatch staff person and a well-known, much-loved, and widely respected member of the progressive movement in Saskatchewan.
 She died at the age of 33 following a long battle with cancer.

-To apply for the grant, please send a pitch to pitch AT briarpatchmagazine.com with the subject line “Andrea Walker Memorial Fund” before March 11, 2020.
+To submit, please send a pitch to pitch [at] briarpatchmagazine.com with the subject line “Andrea Walker Memorial Fund” by March 7, 2022.
 Please read our submissions guidelines and a guide to pitching Briarpatch.
 Your pitch should outline what ground your contribution will cover and how you are connected to the topic.
-Please include your contact information, a brief bio, and a short writing sample.
+Please include a short writing sample.